 Twin Signal - Family Game

 3 29-minute episodes

 1996-09-21 - 1996-11-21

 Dr. Otoi is your average friendly mad scientist: He has a lab in a quiet town, raised a fine young man who has gone on to start his own lab, takes care of his young grandson, Nobuhiko, and has a mysterious nemesis intent on using sinister agents to steal his ideas.
-Dr. Otoi built himself a nice, friendly super-robot by the name of Signal as a stand-in brother for little Nobuhiko, but thanks to a bug (don'cha hate those?), Signal turns into a chocolate-craving baby whenever Nobuhiko sneezes.
+Dr. Otoi built himself a nice, friendly super-robot by the name of Signal as a stand-in brother for little Nobuhiko, but thanks to a Microsoft-grade bug, Signal turns into a chocolate-craving baby whenever Nobuhiko sneezes.
 Not really an issue, until Dr. Otoi's evil rival steals Signal's brother, Pulse, and decides to get himself some revenge.
 These siblings do more than fight over chores, and things go from bad to worse when the beautiful robot Elara gets caught in the middle of the feud and Dr. Otoi's assistant decides to build the ultimate fighting robot to "help."

 Quick ReviewSwitch to Full Review